sarayu231/NeuroMove-HAR/README.md

 The objective of this project is to automatically classify physical activities from sensor readings collected by a smartphone placed at the waist.
 The dashboard supports single sample classification, batch evaluation of datasets and simulated live streaming of sensor inputs.
 The interface also provides biomechanical visualization using a 3D skeleton model and waveform plots that represent accelerometer and gyroscope patterns for each prediction.

-Dataset
+Dataset Download

-The project uses the UCI Human Activity Recognition Using Smartphones dataset.
-The dataset contains 561 preprocessed statistical features extracted from inertial sensor data captured from 30 volunteers performing daily activities.
-The dataset includes training and testing splits and does not require relabeling.
+This project uses the UCI Human Activity Recognition Using Smartphones Dataset.
+The dataset is not bundled with the repository because of file size.

+Download the official dataset from the link below:

 Dataset source: https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones